compsci682-fa21/compsci682-fa21.github.io/assignments/assignments2021/assignment2.md

 **NOTE:** If you are working in a virtual environment on OSX, you may encounter errors with matplotlib due to the [issues described here](http://matplotlib.org/faq/virtualenv_faq.html).
 You can work around this issue by starting the Jupyter server using the `start_jupyter_osx.sh` script from the `assignment2` directory; the script assumes that your virtual environment is named `.env`.

-### Q1: Fully-connected Neural Network (30 points)
+### Q1: Fully-connected Neural Network (16 points)
-The Jupyter notebook `FullyConnectedNets.ipynb` will introduce you to our modular layer design, and then use those layers to implement fully-connected networks of arbitrary depth.
+The notebook `FullyConnectedNets.ipynb` will introduce you to our modular layer design, and then use those layers to implement fully-connected networks of arbitrary depth.
 To optimize these models you will implement several popular update rules.

-### Q2: Batch Normalization (30 points)
+### Q2: Batch Normalization (34 points)
-In the Jupyter notebook `BatchNormalization.ipynb` you will implement batch normalization, and use it to train deep fully-connected networks.
+In the notebook `BatchNormalization.ipynb` you will implement batch normalization, and use it to train deep fully-connected networks.

 ### Q3: Dropout (10 points)
-The Jupyter notebook `Dropout.ipynb` will help you implement Dropout and explore its effects on model generalization.
+The notebook `Dropout.ipynb` will help you implement Dropout and explore its effects on model generalization.

 ### Q4: ConvNet on CIFAR-10 (30 points)
-In the Jupyter Notebook `ConvolutionalNetworks.ipynb` you will implement several new layers that are commonly used in convolutional networks.
+In the notebook `ConvolutionalNetworks.ipynb` you will implement several new layers that are commonly used in convolutional networks.
 You will train a (shallow) convolutional network on CIFAR-10, and it will then be up to you to train the best network that you can.

-### Q5: Do something extra! (up to +10 points)
+### Q5: Do something extra!
+(10 points)
-In the process of training your network, you should feel free to implement anything that you want to get better performance.
-You can modify the solver, implement additional layers, use different types of regularization, use an ensemble of models, or anything else that comes to mind.
-If you implement these or other ideas not covered in the assignment then you will be awarded some bonus points.
+For this last part, you will be working in either TensorFlow or PyTorch, two popular and powerful deep learning frameworks. **You only need to complete ONE of these two notebooks**.
+While you are welcome to explore both for your own learning, there will be no extrac credit.

+Open up either `PyTorch.ipynb` or `Tensorflow.ipynb`.
+There, you will learn how the framework works, culminating in training and convolutional network of your own design on CIFAR-10 to get the best performance you can.

 ### Submitting your work